Featured New Business & Management Titles

 To apply, simply bring the above items to the Circulation Desk during business hours.
 Wilmette Public Library business cards are good for one year and are renewable.

 Schedule a free, one-hour session with a SCORE mentor.
-Sessions will be held in the library's Small Meeting Room.
+Sessions will be held in the library's Small Meeting Room or a study room.

 Business Reference Appointments

 Have a business reference question, need help with our resources, or don't know where to begin?